-- Input: input cell array and optionally previous inputs from a datafile, oldinput. - Note that each cell array is a sequence of graphics parameter structures - Output: the updated plus default graphics parameters - Called by: xgraph - Needs: xprefer, xcprefer
+- Input: input cell array and optionally previous inputs from a datafile, oldinput. - Note that each cell array is a sequence of graphics parameter structures - · Output: the updated plus default graphics parameters - Called by: xgraph - Needs: xprefer, xcprefer

-11 Examples
+11 Examples and batch testing

 A variety of examples are given in the xAMPLES folder distributed with xSPDE.
-These can all be run using Batchtest.m, which has a typical runtime of 50-100s, and runs 34 different case studies.
+These can all be run using Batchtest.m, which has a typical runtime of 50 - 100s, and runs 35 different case studies.
 This shows your distribution is intact.
 All the graphs produced are deleted.
-It also lists the many different templates available, some of which are listed here.
+It lists the different examples available, some of which are given below.